 You may decide to try teaching abroad for a variety of reasons.
-You may want to explore and learn about different places, customs, and ways of interacting.
+You may want to explore different places and customs.
 You may want to collaborate and teach in international schools with like-minded educators.
-This life-changing experience can be so rewarding in many ways.
-However, it will certainly come with some culture shock as you leave your comfort zone and start adapting to life overseas.
+This life-changing experience can be rewarding in so many ways.
+But it’s not all sunshine and sightseeing.
+We’ll take you beyond the glossy brochures and delve into the real experience, including the inevitable culture shock that can hit you like a rogue wave as you leave your comfort zone.

 Social science studies have shown that international experiences can enhance creativity, reduce intergroup bias, and promote career success.
 (Harvard Business Review).